Anjrini/Back_Fitting_R/README.md

 The implementation of the function is done using the R language.

 The function is supplied with the following two variables:
-  - Resonse
+  -